opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 Gets string information by label.
 .. ocv:function:: string FaceRecognizer::getLabelInfo(int label) const = 0

-If there is no such label in the model or there is no information about the label it will return an empty string.
+If an unknown label id is provided or there is no label information assosiated with the specified label id the method returns an empty string.

 FaceRecognizer::getLabelsByString
 ---------------------------------